Hyacinth House: Composition and recording

-Contrary to all the other album tracks which were recorded on a professional-quality 8-channel recorder, "Hyacinth House" was recorded on a four track tape machine.
-Morrison recorded his vocals on the studio's bathroom due to the audio's resolution.
+Contrary to all the other album tracks which were recorded on a professional-quality 8-channel tape recorder, "Hyacinth House" was recorded on a 4-track machine.
+Morrison recorded his vocals in the studio's bathroom for the isolation it provided and for the reverberation of the tiled walls.

-Withal the other songs on L.A.
-Woman, the album liner notes list the track's songwriters as the Doors; the performance rights organization ASCAP shows the writers as the individual Doors members.
+As with the other songs on L.A.
+Woman, the album liner notes list the track's songwriters as the Doors; but the performance rights organization ASCAP shows the writers as the individual Doors members.
 However, the music has also been attributed to keyboardist Ray Manzarek, which references Frédéric Chopin's Polonaise in A-flat major, Op.
-53 during the organ solo, and the lyrics to Morrison, while he was at guitarist Robby Krieger's beach house.
+53 during the organ solo, and the lyrics to Morrison, written while Morrison was at guitarist Robby Krieger's beach house.

 Lyrics

-The title along with some of the lyrics, refer to the mythological Hyacinth, who was a beautiful youth and lover of the Greek god Apollo.
-According to the myth, Apollo accidentally killed Hyacinthus in a discus throwing contest when the latter ran to catch Apollo's discus in an effort to impress the god.
-After the unfortunate death, Apollo refused to let Hades claim the youth.
-Rather, from Hyacinthus blood, Apollo created the hyacinth, a plant with a fragrant cluster of flowers.

-"Hyacinth House" includes many lyrics surrounding Morrison's upheaval about his personal life and relationships.
+"Hyacinth House" contains analogies to the upheaval in Morrison's personal life and relationships.
 The line "someone who doesn’t need me", refers to his troubles with girlfriend Pamela Courson.
 According to Krieger, the line heard in the song's bridge: "I see the bathroom is clear" is a reference to an occurrence when Morrison's friend Babe Hill left the studio's bathroom so Morrison could use it to record his vocals.
-Krieger has also said that the line "To please the lions" was inspired after Morrison was in Krieger's house and saw a baby bobcat that he had owned.
+Krieger has also said that the line "To please the lions" was inspired after Morrison was in Krieger's house and saw a baby bobcat that Krieger was keeping as a pet.
 Doors' drummer John Densmore said about Morrison's interpretation and lyrics, "He was re-examining, but not with regret.
 Toward the end, Jim said, 'Probably next time, I'd be a little solitary, Zen gardener working in his garden.'
 I don't interpret that as a regret, but he had a hunch."

 Reception

-"Hyacinth House" has been variously reviewed by both critics and authors.
 In a PopMatters review of the 40th Anniversary edition of L.A.
-Woman, Nathan Wisnicki commented that Jim Morrison's delivery is "a bit lethargic and flaccid," while describing some of the song's lyricism to be "laughable".
-The Doors FAQ author Richie Weidman, declared "Hyacinth House" as "one of the strangest Doors' songs ever recorded."
-Band drummer John Densmore acknowledged it one of Morrison's "saddest songs".
+Woman, Nathan Wisnicki commented that Jim Morrison's delivery in "Hyacinth House" is "a bit lethargic and flaccid", also describing some of the song's lyrics as "laughable".
+The Doors FAQ author Richie Weidman declared "Hyacinth House" as "one of the strangest Doors' songs ever recorded".